shlomitub28/custom-plugins-k8ic/README.md

 ## Quickstart
 - This project is using helm to deploy kong in kubernetes.
 I typically run locally in my docker-desktop context.
+- Make sure you deploy a Kong Enterprise **license** in the /bin directory
 - Ensure you have the latest Kong helm chart
 ```
 helm repo add kong https://charts.konghq.com